osmhpi/pinpoint/README.md

 #### Continuously Print Power Levels

-You can mimic the behavior of `osmtegrastats` by passing `-c`, just with the added benefits of automatic start/stop of measurements with your workload and timed trimming and delay features.
+You can mimic the behavior of our older `osmtegrastats` by passing `-c`, just with the added benefits of automatic start/stop of measurements with your workload and timed trimming and delay features.
 If multiple runs are specified, a seperator line will be included.

 	$ pinpoint -c -r 2 -e CPU,DDR -- ./heatmap 1000 1000 500 random.csv
 	### Run 0